utkarshshendge/orders_app/README.md

 - Any additional tasks wait in the queue until a worker thread becomes available.
 - The `max_workers` setting can be adjusted based on system capabilities to optimize performance.
 - A random delay is introduced while processing tasks to simulate real-world scenarios where processing time varies due to workload.
+- Added an index on the status field for improved performance for queries that filter on status like the metrics api.

 ## Production-Level Improvements
 For a production deployment, the following enhancements need to be done: